 2001 The Shell Factory, Fort Myers, Florida

-1998 Memorial Art Gallery Student Show, University of Rochester, Rochester NY
+1998 Memorial Art Gallery Student Show, University of Rochester, Rochester, NY

-AWARDS/ HONORS/ ACQUISITIONS
+AWARDS/ ACQUISITIONS

 2010 Professional Development Support Grant, Tennessee